MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 AuthBot enables bots that are built in Microsoft Bot Framework to implement the bot-to-website flow to authenticate a user in a website and then to subsequently use the access token that was generated from the authentication process.
-AuthBot does not make any assumptions about the capabilities of various channels; therefore, such flows should function well with most channels (although there may be some exceptions).
+Since AuthBot does not make any assumptions about the channel's capabilities, such flows should function well with most channels.

 > [!NOTE]
 > The need for the 'magic number' validation process should be deprecated as channels build their own embedded web views.